junxit/us-congress-bills-117/metadata.md

 - 2022-04-07 — Rule provides for consideration of H.R.
 3807 with 1 hour of general debate.
 Motion to recommit allowed.
 Bill is closed to amendments.
 - 2022-04-07 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2022-04-07 — The previous question was ordered pursuant to the rule.
+- 2022-05-24 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-05-25 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 387.